Some Lagrangian quiver Grassmannians for the equioriented cycle: Symplectic torus action

 connects $p_\J$ and $p_{\J'}$ \cite[Corollary 4.5]{ours} and is a 1-dimensional $T^{sp}$-orbit, because of the description of orbits in the proof of the previous theorem. \end{proof}

 \begin{prop} The $G^{sp}$-orbits in $X(n,2n)^{sp}$ coincide with the attracting loci of the $\C^*$-action given by the grading $\widehat{\emph{\textbf{wt}}}$. \end{prop}

-\begin{proof} Recall that the attracting loci in $X(n,2n)$ for the $\C^*$-action given by the weight \textbf{wt}$(b_{j,p}) = p$ are the $G$-orbits.
+\begin{proof} We know that the attracting loci in $X(n,2n)$ for the $\C^*$-action given by the weight \textbf{wt}$(b_{j,p}) = p$ are the $G$-orbits.
 Also, notice from \eqref{eq:oldC*action} and \eqref{eq:newC*action} that the two $\C^*$-actions differ by the group morphism

 and by diagonal multiplication by the scalar $z^{-2n-1}$, which acts trivially on our quiver Grassmannian.
 Therefore the attracting loci for the two actions coincide.
 Moreover, the second action preserves $X(n,2n)^{sp}$, thus for any symplectic juggling pattern $\J$ we have